seejwy/skapi-doc/the-basics/README.md

 ```

 - options.autoLogin:
-  If set to true, skapi will automatically login the user when the website is revisited.
+  If set to true(default), skapi will automatically login the user when the website is revisited.

 ## Obtaining Connection Information